AaronH1998/HollowKnight/README.md

 * Hit:
 	* Takes damage when attacked by knight
+	* Visual and Audio Effect on hit
 * Death:
 	* Stops moving
 	* Plays death animation
 	* Becomes uncollidable by player
+	* Drop Geo which can be collected by player
 * Damage:
 	* Has collision boxes that collide with player's enemy detection area.
 	* Knockback